VirtusLab/scala-cli/website/docs/guides/scripts.md

 </ChainedSnippets>

-It is also possible to set `scala-cli` command-line options in the shebang line, for example
+It is also possible to set Scala CLI command-line options in the shebang line, for example

 ```scala title=Shebang213.sc
 #!/usr/bin/env -S scala-cli shebang --scala-version 2.13